Certificate in Working Therapeutically with Autistic Adults

 Some of the content that is covered in the course is shown below and in the adjacent graphic.

-However, each course is adapted to wh is in the course and what their needs and interests are.
+We can tell you what content is in the course, however, each course is adapted to who is in the course (attendees) and what their needs and interests are.
+So some of the sections of the course will be especially adapted to what the group needs.

 • Internalised ableism